kubevela/kubevela/legacy/README.md

 $ helm install -n vela-system vela-core-legacy kubevela/vela-core-legacy
 ```

 If you'd like to install an older version of the legacy chart, use `helm search` to choose a proper chart version.
+Remember
+to add flag `--devel` if you prefer pre-release versions.
 ```
 $ helm search repo vela-core-legacy -l
   NAME                     	CHART VERSION	APP VERSION	DESCRIPTION